Residential Life FAQ

 Yes, students are allowed to bring coffee pots for their rooms.
 A full list of items to bring and not bring can be found at http://life.sewanee.edu/live/what-to-bring.

-Yes, several students bring fans, especially students living in dorms that are not air-conditioned.
+Several students bring fans, especially students living in dorms that are not air-conditioned.
 Residential Life does not permit students to bring in their own AC units.
+Any student needing AC for medical reasons is recommended to submit the Medical Accommodation Questionnaire (MAQ) to assist with housing assignments.

 12. How big is my bed?
 What size sheets do I need to bring?

 The beds in each dorm vary from twin to XL-twin.
-We recommend purchasing Extra Long bedding so that it can be used on any of our beds.
+We recommend purchasing Extra Long bedding so that it can be used on any of our beds throughout your time at Sewanee.
 If you do not have an XL mattress, you can tuck excess bedding underneath the mattress.
 Students may also want to bring a mattress cover or pad.

 13. How tall is my bed?
 How much room is under my bed?
 Can I use risers or bunk my bed?